Leo Burke: 1970s

-Cormier spent much of the early 1970s competing in the Maritimes for his brother Jean-Louis' Eastern Sports Association (ESA) (which owned International Wrestling, or IW) as both a singles and tag team wrestler.
+Cormier spent much of the early 1970s competing in the Maritimes for his brother Jean-Louis's Eastern Sports Association (ESA) (which owned International Wrestling, or IW) as both a singles and tag team wrestler.
 He did not want to use their name recognition to further his own career, so he took the last name of his friend, boxer Jackie Burke.
 The four Cormier brothers all competed in the territory and often joined forces in feuds with the promotion's top heel (villain) wrestlers.
-Burke won the IW North American Heavyweight Championship on June 22, 1971 by defeating Eric Pomeroy.
+Burke won the IW North American Heavyweight Championship on June 22, 1971, by defeating Eric Pomeroy.
 The title reign lasted for three months; Gino Brito won the title from Burke during a match in Halifax, Nova Scotia, but Burke regained the championship five days later.
 On August 8, 1972.
 Burke teamed with his brother Romeo again (who was now wrestling as Bobby Kay) to win the ESA International Tag Team Championship.
 They held the title until the following June, when they dropped it to Fred Sweetan and Kurt Von Steiger.
 In August 1973, Burke became the first ESA Taped Fist Championship when the promotion awarded him the title.

-Burke next competed in the NWA's Amarillo, Texas territory.
+Burke next competed in the NWA's Amarillo, Texas, territory.
 He teamed with another brother, Yvon, who competed under the ring name The Beast.
 In January 1974, they defeated Don Fargo and Hank James to win the NWA Western States Tag Team Championship, which they held for two months until a loss to Ricky Romero and Dory Funk, Jr. Returning to the ESA, Burke had a short reign as IW North American Heavyweight Champion in May 1974, which he followed in July with another reign with the ESA International Tag Team Championship.
 Holding the title with his brother The Beast, Burke held the championship for less than one month before dropping it to Geto Mongol and Great Kuma.
 That month, he also dropped the Taped Fist Championship to Mongol but regained it in a rematch within days.
 The following year, he held the North American Heavyweight Championship twice more, defeating Bolo Mongol and Bob Brown.
 For the second victory, Burke substituted for Killer Karl Krupp, who was unable to compete.
 Although Burke won the match, the title was later returned to Brown after Brown appealed the decision, claiming that a substitute wrestler should not be eligible to win a championship.
 Burke also had one final reign with the Taped Fist Championship before vacating the title.